 Supplying the cost of products allows eSales to optimize on profit as well as present profit metrics in statistics interfaces.
 The cost can be supplied either as an attribute on variants in the data feed, or it can be notified at time of purchase in the order notification.
 A retailer should select the approach that is easiest for them to supply cost information to eSales.

 - Profit optimization as business objective, optimizing all product listings towards profit.

 - Profit as an included aspect in various statistics

 The recommendations listed below regards image management and image creation.
 These can favourably be considered when taking new pictures of products as well.

-If an image is missing, do not provide an actual image of something indicating a missing image, e.g. let the provided image url point to a 404.
-Images that are missing will be handled by the image analysis, and custom images for indication of missing images should be handled through theming.
+If an image is missing, do not provide an actual image of something indicating a missing image, e.g. let the provided image URL point to a 404.
+Images that are missing will be handled by the image analysis, and custom images for indication of missing images should be handled through a client side action.